potato4444/brainfuck/README.md

 ## Building

-The easiest way to build the interprete is to clone the reprository and then issue the command
+The easiest way to build the interpreter is to clone the reprository and then issue the command

     stack build